Everything you need to know as a first-time student.

 If you're an online participant you're welcome to attend on-site sessions.
 You'll need to contact the course coordinator the week before to arrange this.
 We encourage as much on-site participation as possible to gain the maximum benefit from the course.

-Revision week is not compulsory, but it is highly recommended so you can become familiar with the anatomical prosections before the exam.
+Revision week is not compulsory, but it is highly recommended so you can become familiar with the anatomical prosections.
 It is especially important for remote participants who haven't had any hands-on access to the material during the course.
+During these sessions, it will also be an opportunity to discuss example GSSE questions and answers.

-For all registration or payments queries, contact the office of Continuing Professional Education.
+For all registration or payments queries, contact Continuing Professional Education.

-For more information regarding course content or assessment, contact the course coordinator Mr Matthew Wissemann.
+For more information about course content or assessment, contact the course coordinator Mr Matthew Wissemann.

 Surgical Director: Professor Ross Crawford.